Bit-Quill/aws-mysql-jdbc/README.md

 |`allowXmlUnsafeExternalEntity` | Boolean | No | Set to true if you would like to use XML inputs that refer to external entities.
 WARNING: Setting this to true is unsafe since your system to be prone to XXE attacks. | `false` |

 ### AWS IAM Database Authentication
 An optional authentication method is to use Amazon AWS Identity and Access Management (IAM).
-Use of IAM requires RDS SDK to be added to the classpath.
 When using AWS IAM database authentication, host URL must be a valid Amazon endpoint, and not a custom domain or an IP address.
 <br>ie. `database-mysql-name.cluster-XYZ.us-east-2.rds.amazonaws.com`